Funny Cide: Retirement

 On July 13, 2007, Funny Cide's retirement was announced.
 "We decided that after the great fun and excitement of watching Funny Cide win the Wadsworth Memorial at Finger Lakes at the age of 7, it would be a good note on which to retire the horse," Tagg said.
 Jack Knowlton, managing partner for Sackatoga Stable, agreed that Funny Cide's future career would be at the track with Tagg.
 He became a stable pony in the mornings, accompanying younger horses in their training.
 "He'll still be doing what he's done the past five years, but he just won't be racing in the afternoon," Knowlton said.

 NYRA (the New York Racing Association) held a "Funny Cide Retirement Party" at Saratoga on August 10, 2007.

 On December 5, 2008, Funny Cide took up residence at the Kentucky Horse Park alongside Cigar, Da Hoss, and other champions.
 His work as Barclay Tagg's stable pony had begun to give him some discomfort.
 Shortly after Cigar's death in October 2014, Funny Cide was given his stall and paddock.

 In August 2012, Funny Cide visited Saratoga's racetrack along with the retired jockey Richard Migliore and the trainer Nick Zito in a seminar for prospective racehorse owners.
 While there, he was a guest of Old Friends farm at Cabin Creek in Greenfield Center.

-Funny Cide has made several other racetrack appearances during retirement, most notably in August 2015 when he shipped to Saratoga with American Pharoah.
+Funny Cide made several other racetrack appearances during retirement, most notably in August 2015 when he was shipped to Saratoga with American Pharoah.
 "He and (American Pharoah) were on the same flight with a pony (Smokey) of AP's, and it was just really neat to have a Triple Crown winner and a near-Triple Crown winner (together)," Knowlton said.
 "It was fun.
-I'd love for the pony to talk so we knew what those guys were talking about.
-"Knowlton said, "People still adore him.
+I'd love for the pony to talk so we knew what those guys were talking about."
+Knowlton added, "People still adore him.
 They remember him and they love him.
 I have people all the time when I'm around racetracks (ask me), 'How's Funny Cide doing?'
 They don't know my name, but they know Funny Cide and they know I'm associated with him.
 I'm kind of the human side of Funny Cide."

+Death

+Funny Cide died due to complications of colic on July 16, 2023, at the age of 23.
+He resided at the Kentucky Horse Park for the last 15 years of his life.

+A portion of Funny Cide's ashes were buried behind the clubhouse of Saratoga Race Course on August 27, 2023.
+Portions of the remains are planned to be buried at McMahon of Saratoga Thoroughbred Farm and the Kentucky Horse Park.